Six Infidelity Recovery Stages To Help You Heal & Move Forward

 If you decide at this point not to stay with your partner, you may need to process and recover by determining what led to the cheating, what possibly contributed to other problems in the relationship, who you are as an individual, and how you can learn from this experience to better future relationships.

-Facilitating recovery
+Facilitating healing and recovery

 Recovery can either destroy a marriage or make it stronger.
 Recovery from cheating may look differently for the deceiver than it does for the deceived.
 You may have to work on recovery individually and together to mend your marriage and this is a possible way to get past intense emotional pain that you may be experiencing.